wskinner/lsmt/Readme.md

 # Limitations
 * The database is not thread-safe.
 If you need to read and write from multiple threads, you must handle synchronization yourself.
 * No client-server support.
+* Currently, the LSM tree index stores key ranges in a naive way.
+Read and merge performance will suffer.
+I plan to replace this with an interval tree for more efficient queries.
+* Failure recovery is not yet implemented.

 # Performance
 JMH benchmarks are in `src/jmh`.
 I have put little to no effort into profiling and tuning, but the system is architected with performance in mind.